andywenk/couchdb-cheat-sheet/README.md

 # CouchDB-Cheat-Sheet for CouchDB 1.2.0

 This is a cheat-sheet for CouchDB's RESTful API.
-It's showing the most common and used request commands and shows an example for each part.
+It's showing the most common and used request commands and shows an example for each part..

 The motivation for making this cheat-sheet was actually pushed at my job at SinnerSchrader (no more internals ... sorry ;-) ).
 But having written the first German CouchDB book [1] - besides Mario Scheliga's "CouchDB kurz & gut" [2] - I also thought it is a good thing to have.
 And therefor, this first version is only available in German language.
 But hey,